 MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants ppb (micrograms per liter or parts per billion): One ounce in 7,350,000 gallons of water.